India national cricket team

-The India men's national cricket team, also known as Team India or the Men in Blue,represents India in men's international cricket.
-It is governed by the Board of Control for Cricket in India (BCCI), and is a Full Member of the International Cricket Council (ICC) with Test, One Day International (ODI) and Twenty20 International (T20I) status.
+The India men's national cricket team represents India in international cricket.
+It is governed by the Board of Control for Cricket in India (BCCI) and is a full member nation of the International Cricket Council with Test, One Day International and Twenty20 International status.
+India are the current holders of the T20 World Cup, the ICC Champions Trophy and the Asia Cup.